andikrueger/AzureCP/Update-AzureCP.md

 ## Breaking changes with previous versions

-Some versions have breaking changes that require to reset some settings to their default values during the upgrade:
+Some versions have breaking changes and some settings will be reset to their default values during the upgrade:

 - Upgrade to v12:
   - Claim type configuration list will be reset.
 This is due to the complete rewriting of this list.